Chinese food that you eat with your mouth

 By Elliot Chan, Opinions Editor

-Originally published in The Other Press.
+A satirical article, originally published in The Other Press.

 The 7-Eleven of Chinese restaurants, Happy Lucky Dragon Smiling Restaurant never closes—not even for New Year’s Day or Christmas—making it a perfect last option for desperado foodies.

 Located in the same complex as Money Mart, Lust Factory Adult Store, and Subway, Happy Lucky Dragon Smiling Restaurant’s parking lot is usually empty due to the swiftness of its neighbours’ clientele.
-This means you can stay as along as you want at Happy Lucky Dragon Smiling Restaurant without worrying about your car being towed.
+This means you can stay as long as you want at Happy Lucky Dragon Smiling Restaurant without worrying about your car being towed.
 However, crime rate is up 12 per cent in the area, so be cautious—nevertheless, most of the crimes are just hate crimes and crimes of passion.

 Inside Happy Lucky Dragon Smiling Restaurant, you’ll find chairs to sit on and tables to eat food on.
 The chairs have four legs and some have rips in them.
 This gives you an exclusive look at the browning inners of the cushion.
 The wallpaper is different from my home, because I decided at the last minute not to decorate it with water-stained flower patterns.
 But I think it’s pretty cool seeing the deterioration of the wallpaper; it reminds me that even though life is short, you can live long enough to see wallpaper get ugly.
 I think that’s beautiful.
 It’s like watching your grandmother do stuff, and you’re just like: “Oh grandma, just get out of the way.
 I’ll do it for you.”